Global properties of Dirichlet forms on discrete spaces: Forms and spaces associated with graphs

 \begin{definition}[Dirichlet form associated with $(b,c)$] Let $(b,c)$ be a graph over $V$.
 A Dirichlet form $Q$ is called associated to $(b,c)$ if it is a restriction of $\ow{Q}_{b,c}$ and its domain $D(Q)$ satisfies

 \end{definition}

 \begin{remark} The Dirichlet forms considered above seem to be a special class of examples of Dirichlet forms on $\ell^2(V,m)$.
-However, as seen in \cite{KL}, it turns out that every regular Dirichlet form on a discrete space coincides with a regular Dirichlet form associated to a graph $(b,c)$ (see appendix).
+However, as seen in \cite{KL}, it turns out that every regular Dirichlet form on a discrete space coincides with a regular Dirichlet form associated to a graph $(b,c)$ (see also Appendix~\ref{subsection:dirichlet forms of graphs}).
 In this sense the forms $\QD$ are exactly the regular Dirichlet forms on discrete spaces. \end{remark}

-\chapter{General theory}
+\section{General theory}

-In the following we study recurrence and transience of Dirichlet forms associated to a graph $(b,c)$ by using the theory presented in \cite{FOT}.
+In this section we study recurrence and transience of Dirichlet forms which are associated to a graph $(b,c)$ by using the theory presented in \cite[Section~1.5]{FOT}.
 The discrete structure of the underlying $\ell^2$-space allows us to simplify many technical details.
 Therefore, some definitions and statements differ slightly from the ones found in \cite{FOT}.
-At first, we introduce two notions of transience (see Definition \ref{Definition transient semigroup} and Definition \ref{Definition transient space}) and show that they coincide (Theorem \ref{Transience}).
-Afterwards, we extend the Dirichlet forms to their extended space $D(Q)_e$ (Definition \ref{extended space}) and provide characterizations of recurrence and transience in terms of properties of this space (see Theorem \ref{char transience} and Theorem \ref{char recurrence}).

-Let $Q$ be a Dirichlet form associated to a graph $(b,c)$ and let $e^{-tL}$ be its associated (strongly continuous) semigroup (see appendix for a discussion of Dirichlet forms and their associated objects).
-Let us introduce the notions of recurrence and transience.
+Let $Q$ be a Dirichlet form associated to a graph $(b,c)$ and let $e^{-tL}$ be its associated semigroup.
+Recall that $e^{-tL}$ is positivity preserving, i.e., it maps positive functions to positive functions (see Appendix~\ref{appendix:dirichlet forms}).